-GHDL can use multiple back-ends, i.e. code generators, (GCC, LLVM or x86/i386 only, a built-in one named mcode) and runs on GNU/Linux, Windows TM and macOS TM; on x86, x86\64, armv6/armv7/aarch32/aarch64, etc.
+GHDL can use multiple back-ends, i.e. code generators, (GCC, LLVM or x86/i386 only, a built-in one) and runs on GNU/Linux, Windows TM and macOS TM , both on x86 and on x86 64.

 The current version of GHDL does not contain any built-in graphical viewer: you cannot see signal waves.
 You can still check the behavior of your design with a test bench.
-Moreover, GHW, VCD or FST files can be produced, which can be viewed with a waveform viewer, such as GtkWave.
+Moreover, the current version can produce GHW, VCD or FST files which can be viewed with a waveform viewer, such as GtkWave.

 GHDL aims at implementing VHDL as defined by IEEE 1076.
-It supports the 1987, 1993 and 2002 revisions and, partially, 2008.
+It supports the 1987, 1993 and 2002 revisions and, partially, the latest, 2008.
 PSL is also partially supported.